 Future Energy is Bringing Two EOR Innovations in Thermal Enhanced Oil Recovery (TEOR)

-· eSteam™ zero-emissions downhole steam technology provides a saturated steam quality of at least 95% and superheated steam; uses 40% less feedwater and no fuel gas; and increases oil production by over 50% compared to conventional OTSG techniques.
-In fact, all while saving 25%+ in operational costs.
+eSteam™ zero-emissions downhole steam technology provides shigh-quality saturated and superheated steam; uses 40% less feedwater and increases oil production by over 50% compared to conventional OTSG techniques while saving 25%+ in operational costs.

-· NaNoEOR™ zero-emissions nanotechnology provides a novel exothermic reaction in the reservoir that generates hydrogen gas.
-The game-changing nanomaterials significantly reduces viscosity, emulsifies the oil, decreases the interfacial tension between crude oil and water, and causes wettability alteration for improved areal sweep efficiency maximizing oil mobility for increased oil production.
+NaNoEOR™ zero-emissions nanotechnology provides a novel exothermic reaction in the reservoir that generates hydrogen gas.
+The game-changing nanomaterials significantly reduces viscosity, emulsifies the oil, reduces the interfracial tension between crude oil and water, and causes wettability alteration for improved areal sweep efficiency maximizing oil mobility for increased oil production.

 Thermal EOR (TEOR) is the primary EOR process for heavy oil extraction and one of the most common in the US, accounting for over 40% of its EOR production.
 It seeks to reduce oil viscosity to allow easier flow to the surface by introducing heat on the reservoir level, most commonly by introducing steam.

 Our world has grown smaller.
 There are fewer unexplored new oil fields, and the world’s energy needs are rising.
 This makes it increasingly important for companies to extend the lives of their existing reservoirs, extracting every possible drop from each oil field to extract the billions of barrels of already discovered oil that has been impossible to reach.